-Editor's Note: Whether non-MSG5G UE capabilities are needed is FFS.

-2. The Message Gateway sends the non-MSGin5G UE Registration request to the MSGin5G Server.
+2. The Message Gateway sends the Non-MSGin5G UE registration request to the MSGin5G Server.
 The request includes the information detailed in Table 8.2.3-1.

-3. The MSGin5G Server authenticates the Message Gateway and authorises the non-MSGin5G UE to receive the MSGin5G service.
+3. The MSGin5G Server authenticates the Message Gateway and authorises the Non-MSGin5G UE to receive the MSGin5G service.
 The MSGin5G Server records the UE's availability for MSGin5G service.

-4. The MSGin5G Server returns the result of the registration in the Registration response message with the information detailed in table 8.2.3-3.
+4. The MSGin5G Server returns the result of the registration in the Non-MSGin5G UE registration response message with the information detailed in table 8.2.2-2.

-Table 8.2.3-3: non-MSGin5G UE Registration Response